-- 2.1 Where appropriate, this Guidance Note should be read in conjunction with other relevant codes/circulars/guidance notes issued by the IA or other regulatory bodies, including the following - Standard Illustration for Participating Policies issued by the Hong Kong Federation of Insurers ("HKFI")
+- 2.1 Where appropriate, this Guideline should be read in conjunction with other relevant codes/circulars/guidelines issued by the IA or other regulatory bodies, including the following: - (a) Standard Illustration for Participating Policies issued by the Hong Kong Federation of Insurers ("HKFI") - (b) Standard Illustration for Universal Life (Non-linked) Policies issued by HKFI - (c) AGN 5 Principles of Life Insurance Policy Illustrations issued by the Actuarial Society of Hong Kong ("ASHK")

-The list is not exhaustive and may be subject to changes from time to time.
-Insurers have the responsibility to ensure compliance with all the relevant requirements with due regard to their own circumstances.
+&lt;sup>1 The list is not exhaustive and may be subject to changes from time to time.
+Authorized insurers have the responsibility to ensure compliance with all the relevant requirements with due regard to their own circumstances.

-- Standard Illustration for Universal Life (Non-Linked) Policies issued by HKFI - AGN 5 Principles of Life Insurance Policy Illustrations issued by Actuarial Society of Hong Kong ("ASHK") - AGN on Best Estimate Assumptions issued by ASHK - Selling of Non-Linked Long Term Insurance ("NLTI") Products issued by Hong Kong Monetary Authority
+- (d) AGN on Best Estimate Assumptions issued by the ASHK - (e) Selling of Non-linked Long Term Insurance ("NLTI") Products issued by Hong Kong Monetary Authority

-3. PURPOSE
+3. Purpose

 - 3.1 Both IAIS and the global insurance industry have placed increasing emphasis on fair treatment of customers.
-ICP 19.2.4 stipulates that fair treatment of customers encompasses: - developing and marketing products in a way that pays due regard to the interests of customers; - providing customers with clear information before, during and after the point of sale; - reducing the risk of sales which are not appropriate to customers' needs; - ensuring that any advice given is of a high quality; and - managing the reasonable expectations of customers. - 3.2 This Guidance Note sets out the requirements for authorized insurers underwriting long term insurance business (other than Class C business).
-In assessing whether the requirements have been duly followed by insurers, the IA will consider the substance and nature of the matters involved.
-The name or form of the arrangements adopted by individual insurers would be irrelevant.
+ICP 19.2.4 stipulates that fair treatment of customers encompasses: - (a) developing and marketing products in a way that pays due regard to the interests of customers; - (b) providing customers with clear information before, during and after the point of sale; - (c) reducing the risk of sales which are not appropriate to customers' needs; - (d) ensuring that any advice given is of a high quality; and - (e) managing the reasonable expectations of customers. - 3.2 This Guideline sets out the requirements for authorized insurers underwriting long term insurance business (other than Class C business).
+In assessing whether the requirements have been duly followed by authorized insurers, the IA will consider the substance and nature of the matters involved.
+The name or form of the arrangements adopted by individual authorized insurers would be irrelevant.